 Get the most out of your Daltile product by following these helpful instructions for installing floor tile.

-- Tile may be installed over most structurally sound substrates if they are clean, smooth, dry and free of wax, soap scum and grease.
+- Ensure your surface is clean, smooth, dry and free of wax, soap scum and grease.

 - Carefully read and follow all instructions and precautions on the adhesive or mortar package.
 Mix only enough to be used within 30 minutes.